-- Download the tool: https://github.com/esp8266/arduino-esp8266fs-plugin/releases/download/0.3.0/ESP8266FS-0.3.0.zip. - In your Arduino sketchbook directory, create tools directory if it doesn't exist yet - Unpack the tool into tools directory (the path will look like <home_dir>/Arduino/tools/ ESP8266FS/tool/esp8266fs.jar) - Restart Arduino IDE - Open a sketch (or create a new one and save it) - Go to sketch directory (choose Sketch > Show Sketch Folder) - Create a directory named data and any files you want in the file system there - Make sure you have selected a board, port, and closed Serial Monitor - Select Tools > ESP8266 Sketch Data Upload.
+- Download the tool: https://github.com/esp8266/arduino-esp8266fs-plugin/releases/download/0.4.0/ESP8266FS-0.4.0.zip - In your Arduino sketchbook directory, create tools directory if it doesn't exist yet - Unpack the tool into tools directory (the path will look like <home_dir>/Arduino/tools/ ESP8266FS/tool/esp8266fs.jar) If upgrading, overwrite the existing JAR file with the newer version. - Restart Arduino IDE - Open a sketch (or create a new one and save it) - Go to sketch directory (choose Sketch > Show Sketch Folder) - Create a directory named data and any files you want in the file system there - Make sure you have selected a board, port, and closed Serial Monitor - Select Tools > ESP8266 Sketch Data Upload.
 This should start uploading the files into ESP8266 flash file system.
 When done, IDE status bar will display SPIFFS Image Uploaded message.